bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 useRecoilValue<T>(recoilValue: RecoilValue<T>): T;
 ```

-read more about the motivation for Recoil [here](https://recoiljs.org/docs/introduction/motivation).
+Read more about the motivation for Recoil [here](https://recoiljs.org/docs/introduction/motivation).

 ### Using Recoil - Examples